SmartCommunityHealth/cm-webmap/README.md

 3. Create documentation with JSDoc.

 License:
 This software is licensed under the GNU Affero General Public License Version 3, 19 November 2007.
 Find more information in the LICENSE file.
+Libraries used use their respective licenses.